ToposInstitute/RelationalThinking-code/README.md

 # RelationalThinking-code

-This repository contains all the code presented in the online book "Relational Thinking - from Abstractions to Applications".
+This repository contains all the code presented in the online book "[Relational Thinking - from Abstractions to Applications](https://toposinstitute.github.io/AlgJulia-Book/intro.html)".

-Here is the [Link] (https://toposinstitute.github.io/AlgJulia-Book/intro.html) to the book.

 Requirements:
 - Julia 1.10
 - Graphviz